Our Vice-Chancellor and President

 It was his first substantive job in the NHS – based at Mapperley Hospital – that brought him to Nottingham, and after a number of senior posts in Newcastle he joined the Centre for Mental Health Services Development in 1992 based at King’s College London, becoming Director in 1994.

 In October 2002, Professor Peck moved to the University of Birmingham as Director of the Health Services Management Centre and subsequently became Head of the School of Public Policy in 2006.
 He was appointed Head of the College of Social Sciences in January 2008.

 Beyond the University, Professor Peck is a Trustee of both of the Universities and Colleges Employers Association and the Universities and Colleges Admissions Service.
-He is also a member of the Post 18 Fees and Funding – aka Augar – Review and was recently elected onto the Board of Universities UK.
+He was a member of the Post 18 Fees and Funding – aka Augar – Review and was recently elected onto the Board of Universities UK.
 He is also a member of the Nottingham Growth Board as well as the Board of the Midlands Development Corporation.
 In July 2020 he was appointed Deputy Lieutenant of Nottinghamshire.
 He is a Fellow of the Academy of Social Sciences.

 Professor Peck was made a Commander of the British Empire (CBE) in the 2021 New Year Honours List for Services to Higher Education.